littleosbook/littleosbook/segmentation.md

 Table: The layout of segment selectors.

-The offset is added to the start of the GDT to get the address of the segment
-descriptor: `0x08` for the first descriptor and `0x10` for the second, since each descriptor is 8 bytes.
-The Requested Privilege Level (RPL) should be `0`, since the kernel of the OS should execute in privilege level 0.
+The offset of the segment selector is added to the start of the GDT to get the address of the segment descriptor: `0x08` for the first descriptor and `0x10` for the second, since each descriptor is 8 bytes.
+The Requested Privilege Level (RPL) should be `0` since the kernel of the OS should execute in privilege level 0.

-Loading the segment selector registers is easy for the data registers - just copy the correct offsets into the registers:
+Loading the segment selector registers is easy for the data registers - just copy the correct offsets to the registers:

 ~~~ {.nasm}
     mov ds, 0x10